williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 Ephemeral token that encodes the current state of an authentication or recovery transaction.

 - The `stateToken` must be passed with every request except when verifying a `recoveryToken` that was distributed out-of-band
 - The `stateToken` is only intended to be used between the web application performing end-user authentication and the Okta API.
-It should never be distributed to the end-user via email or other out-of-band mechanisms.
+It should never be distributed to the end user via email or other out-of-band mechanisms.
 - The lifetime of the `stateToken` uses a sliding scale expiration algorithm that extends with every request.
 Always inspect the `expiresAt` property for the transaction when making decisions based on lifetime.

 > All Authentication API operations will return `401 Unauthorized` status code when you attempt to use an expired state token.